SEO and Accessibility: 4 Things You Need to Know

 When developing a new website, businesses often think about mobile responsiveness and aesthetics, however accessibility is also a critical part of the design process and will affect search engine optimization (SEO).

 Designing and developing a website for accessibility may seem like a daunting task but it’s not complex.
-Here’s a video to demonstrate the types of features you need to think about.

 The first step is to determine the exact requirements for your organization.
 A good place to start if you are a business based in Ontario, Canada is here.
 Not meeting required standards can lead to legal issues.
+See our video below.

 January 2021 is the website compliance deadline facing many organizations under the Accessibility for Ontarians with Disabilities Act (AODA).
 The new AODA website requirements have been in effect for government-based organizations since 2012.
 However, larger organizations must comply with Level A requirements after January 1, 2014 and with Level AA requirements after January 1, 2021.